 Chemical synthesis planning would benefit from accurate predictions of how and how fast two polarophiles (electrophiles and nucleophiles) react with each other.
 We combine computational thermochemistry with data-driven prediction models and kinetic network modeling to achieve this milestone.
 Work in progress.

-Johannes Kircher is currently supporting this project as part of his Master's thesis.
+Johannes Kircher is currently supporting this project as part of his doctoral studies.

 Benchmarking physical models and numerical methods is a fundamental quality assessment for computational chemists.
 While most benchmarking efforts focus on rather simple and global performance measures (e.g. the mean unsigned error), we are viewing prediction performance from a probabilistic perspective and put it into a local context.
 We ask questions like What is the prediction error for a specific compound? and What is the uncertainty of that estimated prediction error?.
 To answer questions like these, we advance (re)sampling methods (e.g. Bootstrapping) and Bayesian methods (e.g. Gaussian process regression) to apply them to problems related to molecular science.
 Further work in progress.